Princess Märtha Louise of Norway: Second marriage

 The newspaper iTromsø noted that Märtha Louise has faced extensive criticism for associating with a conspiracy theorist and her "commercialization and abuse of the title 'Princess'".
 Royal historian Trond Norén Isaksen said that "for the sake of the monarchy's integrity and reputation, it is absolutely necessary to sever the formal ties with Princess Märtha Louise" and that it is necessary "to revoke the princess title that Märtha Louise has exploited to its fullest extent.
 The royal family cannot be for sale."
 Bergens Tidende wrote that her title must be removed.

-Märtha Louise's marriage to Verett, who is a Black American, has generated controversy.
-Märtha Louise has accused former friends of racism for their criticism of Verrett.
-Verrett's sister, Demi DeLaNuit, criticized Märtha Louise for abusing her title to intimidate her.
-Verrett and Märtha Louise sold the rights to their wedding to a British tabloid.
-Norwegian media described the wedding as "comical" and "embarrassing."
-Norwegian media criticized King Harald V for legitimizing and endorsing the exploitation of national values and symbols for Märtha Louise's and Verrett's personal financial gain.
+Märtha Louise's marriage to Verrett, who is a Black American, has generated controversy.
+She has accused former friends of racism for their criticism of Verrett.
+Verrett's sister, Demi DeLaNuit, criticised Märtha Louise for abusing her title to intimidate her.
 In November 2024, Norwegian media published recordings of Verrett where he admitted to sexual assault and "sucking the cock" of his clients during shamanistic sessions, and claimed that his wife knew about his actions.

+Märtha Louise has rejected claims that Verrett did not grow up wealthy and said that people were jealous of his family's wealth.
+Royal correspondent Tove Taalsen questioned her emphasis on Verrett's alleged childhood wealth and wrote that it was out of touch with Norway's egalitarian values.
+Erik Stephansen, political editor of Nettavisen, criticised her complaints about media coverage of the couple and wrote that she had "actively sought the spotlight with her entire family, exploited the princess title in every conceivable way – including commercially – and is now fully engaged in milking her own glamorous celebrity wedding in Geiranger for all it's worth."

 The royal family's association with Verrett has been cited as contributing to a deterioration in its reputation.
 Political scientist Torvald Valland Therkildsen described the royal family as a parody that is a source of embarrassment to Norway.
-Märtha Louise and Verrett were featured in the Netflix documentary Rebel Royals, in which Verrett accused the Norwegian royal family of not being aware of racism.
-The royal family said the documentary violated an agreement not to use the couple's connection to the royal family.
+In 2024, Norwegian media reported on a year-long reputation management project to improve Verrett's reputation and that Märtha Louise and Verrett had demanded the removal of a quote by Prime Minister Erna Solberg that described his views as "very strange" and linked to conspiratorial thought.